 12. Rat Salad (Paranoid, 1970)

 One of Sabbath’s most evocative song titles is another track that stems back to the band’s early days’ residency at The Star Club in Hamburg.
-There, they would play multiple 45-minute sets per night and, in order to lengthen their performance, they would give Bill Ward free reign to improvise during an extended drum solo.
-Rat Salad is a severely truncated take on one of those percussive forays, showcasing Ward at his most direct.
-The track itself is recorded with very little reverb, underlining Bill’s sheer power in an unadorned fashion.
+There, they would play multiple 45-minute sets per night and, in order to lengthen their performance, they would give Bill Ward free rein to improvise during an extended drum solo.
+Rat Salad is a severely truncated take on one of those percussive forays, showcasing Bill at his most direct.
+The track itself is recorded with very little reverb, underlining his sheer power in an unadorned fashion.